Relanit/ModBoty/README.md

 # ModBoty
-Чат-бот с модераторскими функциями
+Chat-bot with moderator functions

-Список команд:
+List of teams:

-• bword - создание запрещённых слов, за использование которых пользователь получает бан/мут
+• bword - Creating banned words, for the use of which the user gets a ban/mute

-• inspect - установка лимита на количество отправок сообщений
+• inspect - Set a limit on the number of messages sent

-• link - создание катомных команд-ссылок
+• link - Create custom link commands

-• mb - бан/мут пользователей, написавших указанный текст
+• mb - ban/mute users who wrote the above text

-• timer - отправка команд-ссылок в определённые интервалы времени
+• timer - sending commands-links at specific intervals

-• spam - спам текстом указанное количество раз
+• spam - spam text a specified number of times